 “Are you not afraid I’ll steal your title?” he asked Argnaught.
 “We’re cut from the same stone so to speak.
 How do you know my bonepicking is inferior to yours?

 “Well, can you do this?”
 Argnaught asked right back.
 He held out his black bony hand and spread the fingers wide.
 Klipk!
-One of his fingers separated from the knuckle and levitated three bubbles forward.
+One of his digits separated from the knuckle and levitated three bubbles forward.
 Klipk!
 Klipk!
 Klip!
 Klip!
 His other fingers and thumb followed, spreading his hand into a wide fan shape.
 He wiggled them all, even as nothing connected them back to the hand.
 “Or this?”
-His fingers angled upward.
+His fingers tilted up.
 Klipk!
 His hand popped off the wrist and moved up with them.
 Klopk!
 His forearm disconnected as well.
 The shape of his bony arm expanded as the distance between pieces grew.
 The arm and hand moved far over their heads, grabbed a bag of painted bone marbles, and then swiftly retracted.
 All the bones clicked back into place as his arm reassembled.
-He pulled open the bag’s string and let the marbles pour out onto the floor.
+He pulled open the bag’s drawstring and let the marbles pour out onto the floor.
 “Or this?”
 Klipklipklipklipklipklipklipk!
 Both his hands came apart, the pieces throwing themselves to the floor.
-Argnaught moved his wrists back and forth like conductor, animating his finger bones and ordering them to sweep up the mess.
-Each one put itself behind a marble and rolled it back toward the bag.
-His bootless foot fell to pieces and became like another expanded hand, holding open the mouth of the bag so the marbles could roll inside.
+Argnaught moved his wrists back and forth like a conductor, animating his finger bones and ordering them to sweep up the mess.
+Each one put itself behind a marble and rolled it back to the bag.
+His bootless foot fell to pieces and became like another expanded hand, holding open the bag’s mouth so the marbles could roll inside.

 “I wager you’re a real smash at parties when you do this one!” he cackled.
 Argnaught’s finger and toe bones all came together in the middle of the room’s air and formed a clacking ball of obsidian.
 They split up once again and his waving wrists arranged them into smaller shapes.
 He created stringless marionettes of animals and danced them around the shelves and Rob’s head.
 Tiny clacking haunds chased tiny clacking rabards.
 An obsidian bird dove and spiraled before swooping back into the air.
 A miniature whetzoo pulled a wagon across a shelf; the wheels were squares of four bones so it shuddered back and forth as it went.